liudichen/mui-message/README.md

 ## How to use

-After installation, it can be used in the project.
-There are mainly three exported elements: ` messageRef`，`message`, `MessageBox` and a hook `useMessage`
+There are mainly four exported elements: ` messageRef`，`message`, `MessageBox` and a hook `useMessage`

-Among them, `MessageBox` is the component encapsulated `snackbarprovider` and `MessageBoxProvider` .This component should be placed at a higher level of the application (It is recommended to put it outside the router).
+`MessageBox` is the component encapsulated `snackbarprovider` and `MessageBoxProvider` .This component should be placed at a higher level of the application (It is recommended to put it outside the router).
 Although it supports children, there is no need to take other components as its sub components in fact.
 However, if it has sub components, you can use `useMessage` hook in the sub components to get a message instance which is as same as `message` that exported directly from `mui-message`.

 `message` and its sub methods(`info`、`success`、`error`、`warning`) are the methods of sending messages.